SchoolOnCloudAsia/School-on-Cloud-Backend/Test-Driven-Development-Notes.md

     }
 }
 ```
 ### 3. Refactor Phase: Improve the code.

-• At this stage, there is not much to refactor.
-We can keep the code simple.
+•	No significant refactoring is needed.

 ## TDD Benefits